Oldfield School

-Oldfield School is a secondary school, with a small sixth form, in Newbridge, Bath, England.
+Oldfield School is a secondary school, with a sixth form, in Newbridge, Bath, England.
 Since February 2011, the school has had academy status, meaning that it operates outside the control of the local authority.
 Prior to 2012 the main school was for girls only, with a co-educational sixth form.
-In 2017, the school had 1036 students aged 11 to 18.
+In March 2024, the school had 1,243 pupils.

 History

 Oldfield School was founded in 1892 to serve the city of Bath; in 1959 the school moved from the city centre to agricultural land on the western outskirts of the city, overlooking the River Avon valley, and now attracts pupils from a wider area including the eastern outskirts of Bristol.

 Recent buildings include a drama studio, dance studio, sports hall, and a new teaching block for Mathematics and Humanities.
 Some expansion classroom blocks date from the 1970s and 1980s.
 The school has on-site playing fields.

 In the 1990s and early 2000s the school took an early opportunity to gain more independence from local authority control by becoming a grant-maintained school and then a foundation school.

 In 2010 the school applied for academy status using the Academies Act in order to remove itself from local authority control and avoid becoming co-educational, becoming an academy in February 2011.
 Ultimately, under pressure from Bath and North East Somerset Council which offered to provide £1.85 million for conversion works, the school decided to become co-educational from 2012.

 Recent PE teacher Helen Glover won the gold medal for the women's coxless pairs at the 2012 Summer Olympics.
 She took up rowing in 2008 whilst teaching at the school and trained at the Minerva Bath Rowing Club nearby.
 In November 2012 she returned to the school to open the £1.85 million sports centre.